m4ln/universal_robots_RTDE_python/README.md

 # Universal Robots

+This projects is a collection of real-time data exchange (RTDE) scripts for the Universal Robots.
+The scripts are written in Python and are based on the RTDE Python Client (`./RTDE_Python_Client_Library/rtde/`) and the URBasic (`./realtime_control/URBasic`) libraries.
-This documentation refers to the UR model UR3e, Polyscope v.
-5.12
+The scripts are tested on the UR model UR3e, Polyscope v.
+5.12.
 - manual: https://myurhelpresources.blob.core.windows.net/resources/PDF/SW_5_12/e-Series_SW_en_Global.pdf
 - help forum: https://forum.universal-robots.com/